.....UNDER NEW OWNERSHIP

 All cabins have cooking facilities including all cutlery, crockery, pots and pans, stove and fridge plus a television in the room.
 Linen and towels are also provided.

-Services offered include: Rental cars, Campervan HIre, Mountain Bike Hie, Camping Gear Hire, Picnic Packs, BBQ Packs, guests laundry, gas barbecue, sieves and shovels for topaz hunting, fishing rods and a chest freezer for the catch.
+Services offered include: Rental cars, Campervan Hire, Mountain Bike Hire, Picnic Packs, BBQ Packs, guests laundry, gas barbecue, sieves and shovels for topaz hunting, fishing rods and a chest freezer for the catch.

 The cabin park is 5 minutes walk to Whitemark airport, 1 km from the beach and 4 km from the main town of Whitemark.